 I’ll share insights on Greek drinking culture and offer tips to enjoy the nightlife safely.
 Whether you’re heading to Athens for a city break or island-hopping in the Mediterranean, understanding the legal drinking age in Greece is essential.
 We’ll also cover ID requirements and what to expect when ordering alcohol in this beautiful country.
 So, let’s raise a glass (responsibly, of course) and explore everything you need to know about drinking in Greece!

-legal age to drink in greece
+- 5 Here are some FAQs about the legal age to drink in Greece:

 Legal Drinking Age in Greece